Tools#

 logbook-set-time-landings

-Delete a flight in Logbook#
+Delete a flight#

 3. Tap Delete

-Flight recorder#
+Flight Recorder#

-Share all the recorded flights on web#
+Share all flights automatically#

 Note